-Vicky Teasdale is a new Mama to Remy Graye.
+Viky is a new Mama.
 Here she shares her experience of her baby’s first flight, how the SkyBaby travel mattress helped and some handy tips for travelling with an infant.

 Tell us how you planned for your baby’s first flight?

-We actually made it quite hard for ourselves on our baby’s first flight and flew from Bristol as we were going with my mum who lives in Oxford but we live near Sheffield.
-I planned everything by choosing flight times roughly in line with her normal routine so we could put her to bed as normal, transfer her to the car seat for the airport journey and then only wake her for security and getting on the plane etc. Packing well was key so we had a bag for staying at my mums first and a separate one for the flight, making it easy to just grab it and go.
+We actually made it quite hard for ourselves on our baby’s first flight and flew from an airport that wasn’t local to us because we were travelling with family.
+I planned everything by choosing flight times roughly in line with our daughter’s normal routine so we could put her to bed as normal, transfer her to the car seat for the airport journey and then only wake her for security and getting on the plane etc. Packing well was key so we had a bag for staying at my mums first and a separate one for the flight, making it easy to just grab it and go.

 Why did you choose our SkyBaby travel mattress?